lthibault/pipewerks/README.md

 Go's `net` package is too low-level for most applications.
 Pipewerks is motivated from the desire to write modular networking code, where transports are trivially interchangeable.

-`pipewerks` assumes you are looking for reliable delivery semantics (no UDP here, sorry), and that your application is best modeled as logical streams multiplexed on top of sessions.
+Pipewerks assumes you are looking for reliable delivery semantics (no UDP here, sorry), and that your application is best modeled as logical streams multiplexed on top of sessions.
 As such, it provides uniform interfaces (`pipe.Conn` and `pipe.Stream`) for all transports.

 That's right!
 Pipewerks comes with stream mulitplexing out-of-the box for _all_ protocols!